FREQUENTLY ASKED QUESTIONS

 Chiropractic care is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of most back and neck problems.

 Yes, if needed.
-Even “fender-benders” can cause hidden injuries that can develop into pain, headaches, and arthritis.
-Even worse, most people who have been involved in an auto accident may not even know that they’ve been hurt. care to help restore proper motion and position of spinal bones.
+Even “fender-benders” can cause hidden injuries that can develop into pain, headaches or arthritis.
+Oftentimes people who have been involved in an auto accident may not even know that they’ve been hurt.
+Chiropractic care can help restore proper motion of spinal joints.
 If caught early enough, inflammation can be reduced and scar tissue can often be minimized.

 Ice reduces inflammation and swelling.
 It is used for acute pain and injuries. ice is a natural anti-inflammatory.
 If you applied heat, the swelling would increase and so would the pain.
 There are four phases to icing:

 - Aching (which can be more intense than the pain)

 You must get through all stages for icing to have a therapeutic effect.